 \section{Abstract}

-In this paper, we compute the exact value of the $LS$-category of certain classes of Seifert fibred manifolds and show that in most cases, the topological complexity of Seifert fibred manifolds is either $6$ or $7$.
-Then we show that the topological complexity of the wedge of two closed, orientable, aspherical $3$-manifolds is $7$.
-Next, we improve the cohomological lower bound for higher topological complexity.
-As an application, we show that in many cases the higher $n^{\text{th}}$ topological complexity of Seifert fibred manifold is either $3n$ or $3n+1$.
-We also show that the higher $n^{\text{th}}$ topological complexity of the connected sum of $S^2\times S^1$ is $2n+1$.
+In this article, we investigate the higher topological complexity of oriented Seifert fibered manifolds that are Eilenberg--MacLane spaces $K(G,1)$ with infinite fundamental group $G$.
+We first refine the cohomological lower bounds for higher topological complexity by introducing the notion of higher topological complexity weights.
+As an application, we show that the $r^{\text{th}}$ topological complexity of these manifolds lies in $\{3r-1, 3r, 3r+1\}$, and characterize large families where the value is $3r$ or $3r+1$.
+Additionally, we establish a sufficient condition for higher topological complexity to be exactly $3r$ when the base surface is orientable and aspherical.
+Finally, we show that the higher topological complexity of the wedge of finitely many closed, orientable, aspherical $3$-manifolds is exactly $3r+1$.